yft22/sec-gate-oidc/libs/pcscd-client/README.md

 Json configuration is organized in sections:

 * **reader**: a subset of reader full name
-* **keys**: defined keys used when a command require authentication
+* **keys**: defined keys used when a command requires authentication
 * **cmds**: your commands list
 * **verbose**: level of verbosity when not passed from API with --verbose

 ### Reader

 It is a subset of reader name.
-When multiple reader respond to the subset first reader found is used.
+When multiple readers respond to the subset first reader found is used.
 When no reader name is provided, oidc-pcsc uses first available reader.
-As a result is your have only one reader you do not have to know its name.
+As a result if your have only one reader you do not have to know its name.

 ```json
     // "ACR122U" for "ACS ACR122U PICC Interface 00 00"